materiaraiding/materiaraiding-old/tea.md

 ### Fate Calibration Alpha

 After, Perfect Alexander begins a short cast, spawning 4 clones of himself north and a clone of your own character will also appear.
-This clone appears thanks to the Enigma Codex true sight buff you received in Phase 3: Alexander Prime.
+This clone appears thanks to the **Enigma Codex** buff you received in Phase 3: Alexander Prime **Inception Formation** - essentially, you are looking into the future.

 He will then do another long **Fate Calibration Alpha** cast.
 During his long cast, you see the entire mechanic play out then once the cast is finished, he becomes untargetable and you do the mechanic for real.
-In this mechanic, instead of getting debuffs on your buff bar, you watch the debuff happen on your clone.
+In this mechanic, instead of getting debuffs on your buff bar, you watch the debuff happen on your clone. **With no Enigma Codex and therefore no clones, you will no idea who has what debuff or what the Perfect Alexander clones will do.**

 First, a dark or light sword will fall above you, indicating **stillness or motion** for the first part of the mechanic.
 Everyone will receive the same sword.